SynJax: Structured Probability Distributions for JAX

 All the mentioned JAX libraries focus on continuous or categorical distributions and, with the exception of HMMs and CTC loss, do not contain distributions provided by \synjax{}. \synjax{} fills this gap in the JAX ecosystem and enables easier construction of structured probability models.

-The most comparable library in terms of features is Torch-Struct \citep{torch-struct} that targets PyTorch as its underlying framework.
-Torch-Struct, just like \synjax{}, uses automatic differentiation for efficient inference.
-We will point out here only the main differences that would be of relevance to users. \synjax{} supports larger number of distributions and algorithms and gives a unified interface to all of them.
+The most comparable library in terms of features is Torch-Struct \citep{torch-struct} that targets \mbox{PyTorch} as its underlying framework. \mbox{Torch-Struct}, just like \synjax{}, uses automatic differentiation for efficient inference.
+We will point out here only the main differences that would be of relevance to users. \synjax{} supports larger number of distributions and inference algorithms and provides a unified interface to all of them.
 It also provides reproducable sampling trough controlled randomness seeds. \synjax{} has a more general approach to computation of entropy that does not depend on semirings and therefore applies to all distributions. \synjax{} is fully implemented in Python and compiled with \jax{jit} and \texttt{numba.jit} while Torch-Struct does not use any compiler optimizations except a custom CUDA kernel for semiring matrix multiplication.
 If we compare lines of code and speed (Table~\ref{table:loc:comparison}) we can see that \synjax{} is much more concise and faster than Torch-Struct (see Appendix~\ref{appendix:empirical} for details).

-Non-Projective Spanning Trees are not covered by any of the alternatives above.
-The main libraries for these types of trees are by \citeauthor{zmigrod:expectation} and \citeauthor{stanojevic-cohen-2021-emnlp}. \synjax{} builds on \citeauthor{stanojevic-cohen-2021-emnlp} code and annotates it with Numba instructions which makes it many times faster than any other alternative (see Figure~\ref{fig:non:projective} in the appendix).
+\synjax{} also provides the fastest and most feature rich implementation of spanning tree algorithms.
+So far the most competitive libraries for spanning trees were by \citeauthor{zmigrod:expectation} and \citeauthor{stanojevic-cohen-2021-emnlp}. \synjax{} builds on \citeauthor{stanojevic-cohen-2021-emnlp} code and annotates it with Numba instructions which makes it many times faster than any other alternative (see Figure~\ref{fig:non:projective} in the appendix).